 The coronavirus epidemic, which gained momentum this year, had already taken place in early 2019.
 Only then did Japanese companies like Rico, Sony, and Essex Corporation turn to shift their production units away from China.
 They did so to avoid U.S. business fees.
 Rico shifted printer production from Schengen to Thailand in July last year.

-Companies that re>Started in 2019:ins like Nike also explored the possibility of shifting their bases to Vietnam, Thailand, or other southeast Asian countries.
+Companies that rely on other supply chains like Nike also explored the possibility of shifting their bases to Vietnam, Thailand, or other southeast Asian countries.
 Announcing Panasonic’s quarterly earnings, its CFO Hirokazu Umeda announced that the company is actively looking at options to produce electronic devices outside China.

 Most companies did not intend to completely exit China but were looking for smaller units in South East Asian countries to reduce dependence.
 The unique selling point of these Japanese firms has been the inclusion of artificial intelligence and IoT – (Internet of Things), a vast network of devices, and engagement with people from the Internet.